gvwilson/thirdbit/teaching/load.md

   examples for use in programming workshops.**
 * **Learners can explain what Parsons Problems are and construct Parsons Problems for use in programming workshops.**
-* **Learners can describe ways in which they differ from their own learners and what effect those differences have on instruction.**
+* **Learners can describe ways they differ from their own students and what effect those differences have on instruction.**

 In 2006, Kirschner, Sweller, and Clark published a paper titled "Why Minimal Guidance During Instruction Does Not Work: An Analysis of the